ntf229/fit_simulated_SED/README.md

-Pipeline to generate an SED using SKIRT (https://skirt.ugent.be/root/_landing.html), fit the SED using Prospector (https://github.com/bd-j/prospector), and compare the fit with the original SED.
+Pipeline to generate an SED using SKIRT (https://skirt.ugent.be/root/_landing.html), fit the SED using Prospector (https://github.com/bd-j/prospector), and compare the fit to the original SED.